Tell Us: What is your most treasured Christmas heirloom?

-Is there a special decoration, tablecloth, set of china, or tree ornament, that has been in your family for years?
-We would love readers to share with us their cherished Christmas heirlooms.
-It may be modest, purchased at the dime store or made by a relative.
-But it carries a special place in your heart for the holidays.
-Where and when did you get it or inherit it and tell us any special stories behind it.
+Is there a special decoration, tablecloth, set of china or tree ornament that has been in your family for years?
+We would love readers to share with us their cherished Christmas or Hanukkah heirlooms.
+They may be modest, purchased at a dime store or made by a relative.
+But they have a special place in your heart for the holidays.
+Where and when did you get or inherit it?
 Why is it so special to you?
-Please include your complete name, town you live in and daytime phone number if we have more questions.
-Send submissions to meg.mcconahey@pressdemocrat.com no later than Dec.
-17.
+Tell us those stories.
+Please include your complete name, town you live in and daytime phone number where we can reach you if we have more questions.
+Send submissions to meg.mcconahey@pressdemocrat.com no later than Sunday, Dec.
+18.

 Meg McConahey